tomjaguarpaw/trainings/lynda/fostering-collaboration/managing-remote-employees.md

 * Create a communication plan

-* ALlow your team to be the experts
+* Allow your team to be the experts

 * Ask what three things work best to help them perform their job.